Find Trade Colleges

 Recordkeeping Weigher, Measurer, Checker, or Sampler

-What is a Recordkeeping Weigher, Measurer, Checker, or Sampler?
+What Does it Take to Be a Recordkeeping Weigher, Measurer, Checker, or Sampler?

 Career Description Weigh, measure, and check materials, supplies, and equipment for the purpose of keeping relevant records.
 Duties are primarily clerical by nature.
 Includes workers who collect and keep record of samples of products or materials.